dubgeiser/aoc2023/README.md

 I feel that there's got to be some simple nifty bitwise operator stuff in there to solve this though.
 After all; card games have been programmed in home computers with 2KB memory and all...

+### Day 9
+I assume there a bunch of (ML) algo's for predicting the next element in a sequence

 ## Notes